 Express da Vinci Group presents Express da Vinci in the COVID, immersive and inclusion categories.
 With the tagline Save the Planet – Travel Digital, Express da Vinci is the first portable observation flights and digital travels simulator in the world.

-In response to two of the most pressing challenges that the planet currently faces, namely pollution and COVID-19, it is aiming to attract investors and brands to invest in the global network of 1000 Express da Vinci simulators, like flight and travel stations in the cities, working in cooperation with Lithuanian and international technology companies.
+In response to two of the most pressing challenges that the planet currently faces, namely pollution and COVID-19, it is aiming to attract investors and brands to invest in the global network of 1000 Express da Vinci simulators, like flight and travel stations in the cities, working in cooperation with European and international technology companies.